alphagov/govuk-design-system/src/accessibility/WCAG-2.2/index.md

 The following components and patterns have WCAG 2.2 AA changes included.
 You must check if your service needs amending to align with these changes.

+[Images](/styles/images/) also includes guidance to ensure icons and images in your service meet Target Size (minimum).

 {{ govukTable({
   caption: "Components",
   captionClasses: "govuk-table__caption--m",